shaneholloman/langgraph-builder-guide/memory-bank/activeContext.md

 3. **Template Structure**: Clarified which parts of the codebase are meant to be replaced with new exports and which are reusable patterns.
 4. **Framework Implementation**: Documented the approach to implementing LangGraph Builder exports with proper TypeScript support.
 5. **Example Implementation**: Refined the Claude chat application to serve as a clear example of the implementation process.
+6. **Package Management Standardization**: Standardized on pnpm for package management throughout the project.
+7. **Testing Implementation**: Added a test suite with a simplified testing approach focused on core functionality.

 ## Next Steps